-&lt;sup>6 ALD Q34-2020 results press release.
+&lt;sup>3 ALD Q4-20202021 and Q34-20212020 results press release.

-&lt;sup>7 LeasePlan Q34-2020 results press release and Arval's management estimation based on the following total fleet breakdown for LeasePlan at 2019 year end: 71% full service leasing, 27% fleet management (LeasePlan's 2019 annual report), 2% financial leasing.
+&lt;sup>4 LeasePlan Q4-2020201 and Q34-20212020 results press release and Arval's management estimation based on the following total fleet breakdown for LeasePlan at 2019 year end: 71% full service leasing, 27% fleet management (LeasePlan's 2019 annual report), 2% financial leasing (and at 30 September 2021: 74% full service leasing, 25% fleet management, 1% financial leasing).

-&lt;sup>8 BMW 2019 annual report.
+&lt;sup>5 BMW 2020 2021 annual report.

-leasing industry.
+in car manufacturers offering mobility solutions on the basis of self-driving vehicles, thereby circumventing vehicle rental and leasing providers and increasing competition in the vehicle rental and leasing industry.
 Therefore, the Issuer may be unable to compete successfully or competition may increase in the businesses in which it operates, which may affect the Issuer's business, financial position or results of operations.